Doctor of Physical Therapy (DPT)

 Enrollment is highly competitive and applicants seeking admission to the DPT program must hold a four-year baccalaureate degree from an accredited college or university with a minimum degree GPA of 3.25.
 Applicants must have completed all prerequisite courses with a minimum GPA of 3.25 prior to entry into the program.

 Additional admission criteria include knowledge of the physical therapy profession in a variety of settings.
 This is evaluated by the number of hours spent either observing or working in the field of physical therapy.
-Although there is no minimum requirement at present, it’s not uncommon to have applicants with well over 100 hours of observation time.
+Students must complete a minimum of 100 hours of observation of physical therapy practice.
 Other factors that are included in the admission criteria are letters of recommendation, essay response, content of the application, and service to the community.

 Prerequisite Courses